 For more information about deploying this Monitoring Agent type, refer to our Documentation

 You need to deploy a minimum of more than two Agents to more accurately compare data between two points.

-- And 2 Agents to monitor Internet performance (example, a Google Cloud Agent and an AWS Agent).
+- And 2 Agents to monitor Internet performance and Internet problems (example, a Google Cloud Agent and an AWS Agent).

 With multiple Agents deployed, if you have a network problem, you can easily see if that same problem is affecting all your sites or just one.

 If the problem is affecting all your sites, having Agents allows you to collect the most accurate data to troubleshoot and create a comparison point.